-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457 promulgated under the Securities Act of 1933. - (2) Represents shares to be sold by the selling securityholders named herein, including - up to 2,502,929 shares that have been or may be acquired upon conversion of the Registrant's series A and series B convertible stock, at an assumed conversion price of \$1.00 per share. - 12,500 shares that may be acquired upon exercise of outstanding warrants. - 1,429 shares previously acquired.
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457 promulgated under the Securities Act of 1933. - (2) Represents shares to be sold by the selling securityholders named herein, including - up to 750,000 shares that may be acquired upon conversion of the Registrant's series C convertible stock, at an assumed conversion price of \$1.00 per share. - up to 1,333,333 shares that may be acquired upon conversion of the Registrant's series D convertible preferred stock, at an assumed conversion price of \$1.50 per share, - 34,375 shares that may be acquired upon exercise of outstanding warrants. - 3,927 shares previously acquired.

-Also includes an indeterminate number of shares that the selling securityholders may acquire as a result of a stock split, stock dividend or similar transaction involving the common stock pursuant to the antidilution provisions of the series A and series B convertible stock and the warrants.
+Also includes an indeterminate number of shares that the selling securityholders may acquire as a result of a stock split, stock dividend or similar transaction involving the common stock pursuant to the antidilution provisions of the series C and series D convertible stock and the warrants.
+Does not include additional shares that may be acquired by the selling securityholders upon conversion of the series C and series D convertible preferred stock attributable to the operation of the conversion price formula set forth in the certificate of designations for those series due to a decline in the market price of the common stock as a result of which the conversion price is less than the assumed conversion prices set forth above.

-(3) Calculated solely for the purpose of determining the registration fee pursuant to rule 457(c) based upon the closing price of the common stock on The Nasdaq SmallCap Market on May 24, 1999.
+(3) Calculated solely for the purpose of determining the registration fee pursuant to rule 457(c) based upon the closing price of the common stock on The Nasdaq SmallCap Market on July 9, 1999.